DogFoodAdvisor is reader supported See how

 The Senior Trout and Sweet Potato recipe is one of 13 recipes included in our review of the Nulo Freestyle product line.

-Nulo Freestyle Senior Trout and Sweet Potato recipe of its gets most of its protein from deboned trout.
-Dry matter label analysis reveals the recipe contains 33.3% protein, 13.3% fat and 45.3% estimated carbs… resulting in a fat-to-protein ratio of about 40%.
+This particular recipe of its gets most of its protein from deboned trout.
+Dry matter label analysis reveals it contains 33.3% protein, 13.3% fat and 45.3% estimated carbs, resulting in a fat-to-protein ratio of around 40%.

 This grain-free recipe is free from chicken and egg proteins but contains glucosamine and chondroitin to aid hip and joint health.
-It also contains L-Carnitine to support an older dogs metabolism, along with probiotic strains to help digestion and calcium and phosphorus to help your dog maintain strong bones.
+Our in-house nutritionist, Laura Ward, also loves the fact it contains L-carnitine to support an older dogs’ metabolism, along with probiotic strains to help digestion and calcium and phosphorus to help your senior dog maintain strong bones.

 Read our review of the full Nulo FreeStyle Dog Food (Dry) range here

-This recipe contains approximately 85% quality poultry and fish ingredients, providing a strong source of essential protein, vitamins and minerals.
-The nutrient-dense animal ingredients in this diet help support a senior dog’s joint, weight and immune health.
+Orijen Senior formula contains approximately 85% quality poultry and fish ingredients, providing a strong source of essential protein, vitamins and minerals for older dogs.

 Read our review of the full Orijen Dog Food (Dry) range here